The empowerment of women in society

 Event Manager

-I come from a family with a lot of women, and very much of women.
-They built it based on what they were supposed to do, and relearned with what they found in life; they 'took the bull by the horns' and decided that 'this' was not for them.
+I come from a family with many women, and very much of women.
+They built it based on what they were supposed to do, and relearned with what they found in life; they 'took the bull by the horns' and decided that 'this' wasn't for them.

-We feel daily the burden that reminds us of our role as caregivers, as devoted, as servants of our grandmothers, partners, children, sisters, and a list that could go on and on.
-It seems that more than an entity with a soul of its own, we have been for many centuries the gear that allows others to fulfill their desires.
-We're pissed off, and we need to let loose, and start living the way we deserve to live, respecting - above all else - our own desires, ambitions, and curiosities; ourselves.
-And it's not easy.
+We feel daily the burden that reminds us of our role as caregivers, as devoted, as servants of our grandmothers, companions, children, sisters, and a list that could never end.
+It seems that more than an entity with its own soul, we have been for many centuries the gear that allows others to fulfill their desires.
+We are angry, and we must lighten up, and start living the way we deserve, respecting - above all - our own desires, ambitions, and curiosities; ourselves.
+And it is not easy.

-For me, the challenge now is to have the patience and perseverance to break these stigmas that have been marked, by fire, in each one of us.
-To become aware that we should not be affected by the judgment of others and we should not judge ourselves for not fulfilling what has been expected for centuries, some still expect, from a woman like us.
+For me, the challenge now is to have the patience and perseverance to break these stigmas that have been burned into each of us.
+To become aware that we should not be affected by the judgment of others and we should not judge ourselves for not fulfilling what has been expected for centuries, and some still expect, of a woman like us.

-To be benevolent with ourselves, and to find the courage to claim our space when we feel like being alone, to talk openly about our sexual curiosities and desires; to be open about our curiosities and sexual desires; to want and love whoever we want, even if it is a stranger, or many; to travel alone even if we have a partner.
+Being kind to ourselves, and finding the courage to reclaim our space when we feel like being alone, to speak openly about our sexual curiosities and desires; to want and love whoever we want, even if it's a stranger, or many; to travel alone even if we have a partner.

-For me, empowering ourselves means resetting the meter to zero every day and undertaking those gestures that allow us to do whatever we want, regardless of the opinion of others, but above all, without judging ourselves or our partners. because many still think that we should do what we are supposed to do, and not what we want to do.
+For me, empowering ourselves is setting the counter to zero every day and undertaking those gestures that allow us to do whatever we want, without caring about the opinion of others, but above all, without judging ourselves or our colleagues because many still think that we should do what is supposed to be done, and not what we want.

 «Being a woman» by Carlota Rodríguez